-- 5.1 The Athletic Administrator will review and approve, if appropriate, the category 'a', 'b', 'c' and 'd' (i) requests, as well as requests for eligibility in sports that do not advance to N.O.S.S.A./O.F.S.A.A. - 5.2 The Transfer Committee will review and approve, if appropriate, category 'd' (ii), (iii) or (iv) requests that have outgoing principal and program leader approval and meet the conditions established by O.F.S.A.A. and the local transfer committee.
+- 5.1 The Athletic Administrator will review and approve, if appropriate, the category 'a', 'b' and 'd' (i) requests, as well as requests for eligibility in sports that do not advance to N.O.S.S.A./O.F.S.A.A. - 5.2 The Transfer Committee will review and approve, if appropriate, category 'c', 'd' (ii), (iii) or (iv) requests that have outgoing principal and program leader approval and meet the conditions established by O.F.S.A.A. and the local transfer committee.
 These reviews will be scheduled to coincide with O.F.S.A.A. hearing dates. - 5.3 All other requests will be handled by the committee at one of three scheduled meetings.
-These dates will be approved at the June Association meeting.
+These dates will be approved at the June Association meeting. - 5.4 The documents listed below will be required to support transfer applications that: (i) do not receive outgoing school support, or, (ii) fall under category 'c', 'd' (ii), (iii) or (iv).
+A hearing may be called to review documentation if deemed necessary.
+The student requesting eligibility may be required to attend this meeting and may be accompanied by his program leader, coach or parent if deemed necessary.